fxlin/p3-tee/quickstart.md

 **Boot Rpi3 from the micro SD card:**

-Power on Rpi3.
-We boot into a Linux console (root, empty password) from serial console:
+Power on Rpi3 and hook up a serial cable.
+We boot into a Linux console (root, empty password) from a serial console:

 ![](rpi3-login.png)